-The project takes up this challenge by asking how national labour-market institutions influence (1) the participation of national workforces in the gig economy and (2) its regulation.
-It is expected (1) that the extent and types of gig work, and the motives for it, are institutionally conditioned and thus different between economies.
-Similarly, it is hypothesized (2) that the coverage and contents of regulatory proposals, drafted by the social partners, is influenced by labour-market institutions.
-Empirically, these hypotheses are tested (1) through large-N analyses of gig workers active on the freelancer.com portal and (2) through semi-structured interviews with gig requesters, platform representatives, and gig workers in the global North and South.
+The project takes up this challenge by asking how national labour-market institutions influence the participation of national workforces, platforms, and gig requesters in the gig economy; and how they shape gig regulation.
+It is expected that the extent and types of gig work, and the motives for it, are institutionally conditioned and thus different between economies.
+Similarly, it is hypothesized that the coverage and contents of regulatory proposals is differently influenced between economies by the existing labour-market institutions.
+Empirically, these hypotheses are tested through large-N analyses of gig requesters and gig workers (active on the freelancer.com and upwork.com portals) and through semi-structured interviews with gig requesters, platform representatives, and gig workers in the global North and South.

 5 Interview Episodes together with Frederik Fahning (co-founder of the Platform ZenJob) entitled ’Future of Work Insiders: Conversation with Frederik Fahning and Andrea Herrrmann’

 by Stevan Vujasinovic [web]

 Interview entitled ‘In the future, we could all be giggers’